 Laura Coyle is a specialist public law and international family law practitioner who qualified in 2007 and was admitted to the Law Society’s Children’s Panel in 2012.
 She was made Partner in May 2017.
+She is a Resolution Accredited specialist in International Family Law and Private Family law.

 Her added strength is that she is one of the few Children’s Panel members to practice both areas of law at such a high level including regular instruction in the High Court and Court of Appeal on both international and public law matters.

-She conducts the majority of her own advocacy in Care proceedings including lengthy fact finding and final hearings involving challenges to expert evidence.
-She has appeared as junior Counsel in a 30 days fact finding hearing in the High Court for an intervenor who was represented by the Official Solicitor with Queen’s Counsel and leading Juniors for the parents.
+Laura conducts the majority of her own advocacy in Care proceedings including lengthy fact finding and final hearings involving challenges to expert evidence.
+She has appeared as junior Counsel in a 30 days fact finding hearing in the High Court for an intervenor who was represented by the Official Solicitor with Queen’s Counsel and leading juniors for the parents.
 Laura has acted in complex High Cost care cases involving lengthy hearings in areas such as factious illness, sexual abuse, radicalisation and non-accidental injury.

 She represents parents and children in care proceedings and her expertise in international children’s law means that she is frequently instructed in public law cases with an international element including cases where there are allegations that children have been trafficked and where parents reside abroad.